growthbeat/growthbeat-android/README.md

 1. Add growthbeat.jar into libs directory in your project.

-1. Add google-play-services.jar into libs directory in your project.
+1. Add google-play-services.jar and android-support-v4.jar into libs directory in your project.

 1. Write initialization code